 You may have heard of this new craze: bone broth.
 It's everywhere I turn.
 In fact, there are even entire shops dedicated to selling this product!
 While making bone broth is nothing new, bone broth health benefits have come to the forefront with the many Paleo-diet followers.
 It's not just dieters, either - celebrities like Gwyneth Paltrow, Kobe Bryant, and Tom Collichio have endorsed bone broth.

 While some say that bone broth is becoming an expensive indulgence, others swear by its healing abilities.
-This nutrient-dense liquid is full of gelatin, vitamins, and minerals, and while it's meant to be drunk instead of used for cooking, these claims might mean it's the new "soup of the soul."
+This nutrient-dense liquid is full of gelatin, vitamins, proline, and minerals, and while it's meant to be drunk instead of used for cooking, these claims might mean it's the new "soup of the soul."
 So, move over chicken soup - it's bone broth's time to shine.

 What is Bone Broth?

 Is bone broth just a fancy name for beef broth or chicken broth?
 Sort of, but not really.
 It's made in the same way (like on the stove or in a slow cooker) but it takes it a step further.
 Like making stock, you roast the bones of your choice - beef bones, chicken bones, or turkey bones.
-Then, you cover them with water in your stockpot and add apple cider vinegar.
+Then, you cover your soup bones with water in your stockpot and add apple cider vinegar.
 The vinegar ensures the minerals will be pulled out of the bones and into the broth.